TIBCOSoftware/tp-helm-charts/docs/workshop/gke/cluster-setup/README.md

 jaeger-span-000001      110d
 ```

-Use the following command to verify successful creation of Indices
+Use the following command to verify successful creation of index lifecycle policies

 ```bash
 kubectl get -n elastic-system IndexLifecyclePolicies